Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADMSDeletedDirectoryObject.md

 # Get-AzureADMSDeletedDirectoryObject

 ## SYNOPSIS
-This cmdlet is used to retrieve a deleted directory object from the directory
+This cmdlet is used to retrieve a soft deleted directory object from the directory

 ## SYNTAX